vburckhardt/markdown-llm-corrector/samples/vpc_corrected.md

 ### Presets

-In addition to this root module, this repository provides two submodules that call the root module with presets and defaults that align with the general [Framework for Financial Services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about) management and workload VPC topologies.
-See the [landing-zone-submodules](/landing-zone-submodule/) for details.
+In addition to this root module, this repository includes two submodules that call the root module with presets and defaults that align with the general [Framework for Financial Services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about) management and workload VPC topologies.
+Refer to the [landing-zone-submodules](/landing-zone-submodule/) for more information.

 ### Usage